 Human Papilloma Virus (HPV): Why Clinical Nutrition is Imperative

 The Human Papilloma Virus (HPV) is ubiquitous.
 Genital HPV is the most common sexually transmitted disease in the United States.
 An estimated 6.2 million people are newly infected every year1.
-More than 100 HPV types have been identified, over 40 of which can infect the genital area, causing warts, cellular abnormalities, and even cancer.
+More than 100 HPV types have been identified; over 40 of which can infect the genital area, causing warts, cellular abnormalities, and even cancer.
 HPV is not a single condition; instead, it is an umbrella term for a set of more than 100 types of strains.
 Of these strains, 40 are responsible for genital warts and viruses that can lead to cervical cancer.
 There are 4 strains responsible for cellular changes that could eventually cause cervical cancer (HPV 6 and 11, which are less harmful than the aggressive HPV 16 and 18).
 These same strains lead to anal, throat and mouth cancer in sexually active males and females.
-This article will cover only the symptoms caused by the cancer-causing HPV strains.

 Despite high vaccine effectiveness3, the prevalence of infections may be rising.
 Studies show that vaccine compliance is low, possibly due to lack of public trust on the safety of the vaccine (see incidence reports on deaths and adverse events here: http://www.nvic.org).
 Data from the American National Health and Nutrition Examination Survey in 2009-2010 found that the prevalence of HPV infections among women is 42.7% in the cervix, and 3.8% in the mouth and throat2.
 Women with oral HPV infections were 5 times more likely to have a cervical HPV infection as well, which means that HPV infections at these two sites are not independent2.
 Thus, overall body health and susceptibility, rather than exposure, might be the issue.